 How to Measure Customer Loyalty

 It can be difficult to gauge customer loyalty.
-Simply put, you want to find out how committed your repeat customers are.
-You can't get there with just one simple equation.
+If you want to find out how committed your repeat customers are, you can't get there with just one simple equation.

 Instead, you need to examine several metrics to get a more detailed picture of your connection with your most valuable clients.